ltrgoddard/thesis/bibl.markdown

 'About Warning an Invited Audience (Obliquely Arising from George Dowden's Letters to English Poets)', in *Certain Prose*, 2:['Ghost Issue'] [G3], 168--69 (p.
 168)

+'The Art of Poetry No. 101', interviewed by Jeff Dolven and Joshua Kotin, *The Paris Review*, 218 (Fall 2016), pp. 174--207

 'The Bee Target on his Shoulder', in *Poems* (Tarset: Bloodaxe, 2015), pp. 150--52

 'Charles Olson, Maximus Poems IV, V, VI', *The Park*, 4.5 (Summer 1969), pp. 64--66